Tajikistan: Employment

-In the country, especially among women from the indigenous population, the wearing traditional national clothing is preserved.
-The seamstresses and embroiderers of various regions of Tajikistan use modern factory fabrics and local needlework embroidery for home decoration and women's clothing.
-The practice of Chakan embroidery is preserved among women in certain areas, passing the knowledge down from one generation to the next.
-Men mainly carry the factory clothing of European style.
-Some men wear upper national clothes — Jom (Taj. Ҷom), and hats — Tubetsey (Taj.
-Tқиi).

 Religion

-Tajikistan considers itself a secular state with a constitution providing for freedom of religion.
+Tajikistan is a secular state with a constitution providing for freedom of religion, but nevertheless it heavily regulates the practices of its Muslim majority.
 Sunni Islam of the Hanafi school has been officially recognised by the government since 2009.
 The government has declared two Islamic holidays, Eid ul-Fitr and Eid al-Adha, as state holidays.
 According to a US State Department release and Pew research group, the population of Tajikistan is 98% Muslim.
 Approximately 87–95% of them are Sunni and roughly 3% are Shia and roughly 7% are non-denominational Muslims.
-The Shia part of the population predominantly live in the Gorno-Badakhshan Autonomous Region, and are followers of the Ismailite branch of Shia Islam.
+The Shia part of the population predominantly live in the Gorno-Badakhshan Autonomous Region and are followers of the Ismailite branch of Shia Islam.
 The remaining 2% of the population are followers of Russian Orthodoxy, Protestantism, Zoroastrianism and Buddhism.
-Many Muslims fast during Ramadan, although only about one third in the countryside and 10% in the cities observe daily prayer and dietary restrictions.
+Muslims fast during Ramadan, while about one third in the countryside and 10% in the cities observe daily prayer and dietary restrictions.

-Bukharan Jews had lived in Tajikistan since the second century BC, but today almost none are left.
-In the 1940s, the Jewish community of Tajikistan numbered nearly 30,000 people.
-Most were Persian-speaking Bukharan Jews who had lived in the region for millennia along with Ashkenazi Jews from Eastern Europe who resettled there in the Soviet era.
-The Jewish population is now estimated at less than 500, about half of whom live in Dushanbe.

-Relationships between religious groups are generally amicable, although there is some concern among mainstream Muslim leaders that minority religious groups undermine national unity.
-There is a concern for religious institutions becoming active in the political sphere.
-The Islamic Renaissance Party (IRP), a major combatant in the 1992–1997 Civil War and then-proponent of the creation of an Islamic state in Tajikistan, constitutes no more than 30% of the government by statute.
-Membership in Hizb ut-Tahrir, a militant Islamic party which today aims for an overthrow of secular governments and the unification of Tajiks under one Islamic state, is illegal and members are subject to arrest and imprisonment.
-Numbers of large mosques appropriate for Friday prayers are limited and some feel this is discriminatory.